expo/expo/docs/versions/v19.0.0/sdk/video.md

 - `videoRef.presentIOSFullscreenPlayer()`

-  This presents a fullscreen view of your video component on top of your app's UI.
+  (iOS only) This presents a fullscreen view of your video component on top of your app's UI.
+Note that even if `useNativeControls` is set to `false`, native controls will be visible in fullscreen mode.
+Implementing a custom fullscreen mode is necessary if you want fullscreen on Android and/or with custom controls overlayed.

   #### Returns